Mijingo/docs/en/templating/tags/cache.md

 ### `if`

-Only activates the `{% cache %}` tag if a certain condition is met.
+Only activates the `{% cache %}` tag if the request meets a certain condition.

 ```twig
 {# Only cache if this is a mobile browser #}